UCLouvain-CBIO/depmap/README.md

 seven datasets (shown below) in *.rda* format.
 These datasets can be loaded by using *data()* after the [depmap](https://github.com/tfkillian/depmap/) package has been loaded in RStudio using *library("depmap")*.
-If you wish to see how the data was transformed, please see the dataCleaning.Rmd vignette.
+If you wish to see how the data was transformed, please see the make_data.R file in \inst.

 ## Questions